FFM/Collector/README.rst

   "test": "<test>",
   "data": {datastructure}}

-<object> is in "node","device","interface","address" where each has it's
+<object> is in "node","device","interface","address" where each has its
 own <objectid>.

 test describes the tests done, data is the data object for the test - as